PhilipCastiglione/cratylus/README.md

 ## Motivation

 To provide focus for implementation of functionality, I'll implement a nutrition analysis tool where a user can record meals and generate reports.
-It'll be overengineered because that's the point!
+The projects are over-engineered in some ways and not production ready in others.

 ## Architecture